marianobarrios/linked-blocking-multi-queue/README.md

  - cause cross-generational linking of old Nodes to new Nodes if a Node was tenured while live, which generational GCs have a hard time dealing with, causing repeated major collections.
 However, only non-deleted Nodes need to be reachable from dequeued Nodes, and reachability does not necessarily have to be of the kind understood by the GC.
 We use the trick of linking a Node that has just been dequeued to itself.
-Such a self-link implicitly means to advance to head.next.
+Such a self-link implicitly means to advance to `head.next`.